 The task is to make sure that the right agents reach the right homes and all activities are carried out on time and professionally.
 Challenges in the last-mile for home service businesses are often unanticipated due to delays in daily dispatches or on-ground inefficiencies.
 Some of the logistical challenges faced by home services are:

 - Adhering to customer-preferred time windows: Managing time-slots is one of the most common challenges faced by home service providers.
 It is possible that resources are not available during a particular time window, making dispatch planning a difficult task.

 - Scheduling tasks in real-time: As hundreds of orders pour in a day, managers need to first make sure the right executives are available and assign tasks in real-time.
 This can prove to be a daunting exercise without the right software and tools.

 - Handling shortages: Resource availability is dependent on many conditions and shortage is common, especially during peak season or black swan events such as the pandemic.
 How a business handles order volumes in times of limited availability can make or break the service experience.

 - Planning optimal routes: Day-to-day tasks for home service businesses involve planning daily/hourly dispatches and finding the most efficient routes for service providers to help save on extra miles and fuel costs.

 Home service businesses can benefit remarkably from artificial intelligence (AI) and machine learning (ML) technologies.
-And, with the help of a dispatch planning software such as Locus DispatchIQ, they can amp up their game considerably.
+And, with the help of a dispatch planning software, they can amp up their game considerably.

 Dispatch planning can help the customer pick the best possible slot keeping in mind customers’ priority, location, service type and availability of field executives.
 Live tracking and real-time alerts improve supply chain visibility, helping improve transparency in the last mile.